outseta/outseta-toolkit/README.md

 // Select variant `Bookmarked` when item is bookmarked
-// Select variant `NotBookmarked` when item is not bookmarked export function variantForBookmarked(Component): ComponentType {
+// Select variant `NotBookmarked` when item is not bookmarked export function bookmarkedVariant(Component): ComponentType {
-  return bookmarks.variantForBookmarked(Component);
+  return bookmarks.bookmarkedVariant(Component);
 }

 //// LESSONS ////